isra17/CryptBackdoor/README.md

 # CryptBackdoor
-This project inject a DLL in a running process (Using PID or process name) to hook and intercept call to `CryptGenKey`.
+This project injects a DLL in a running process (Using PID or process name) to hook and intercept call to `CryptGenKey`.
 If possible, a null key is imported instead of an unknown random key.
 The hook is really simple and might not work for every case.